All Episodes

 Thank you.

-Okay, let me lay the ground with what I'm calling for is that, you know, of course, you know, I mean, I follow you and I listen to everything that is being said on both sides of this whole Dallas issue.
+Okay, let me lay the ground what I'm calling for is that, you know, of course, you know, I mean, I follow you and I listen to everything that is being shared on both sides of this whole Dallas issue.

-Being a former veteran, retired veteran or whatever and stuff, I absolutely have sympathy for people in uniform because I was one for 22 years for my nation, just like these loyal cops but you know the problem I'm having with this right here is instead of having balance scales and we're looking at what's going on in the minority community as well in uh as in the police community you know everybody's jumping to in their corners you know you know people are really trying to downplay what's going on with black.
+But, you know, the problem I'm having with this right here is instead of having balanced scales and we're looking at what's going on in the minority community as well as in the police community, you know, everybody's jumping in their corners, you know.

 Go ahead.